 *Courses graded with an S have been evaluated and are suitable for senior citizens.
 Other courses are not recommended for seniors.

-All of our Physical Activity Courses are classified into seven fitness categories.
+All of our Group Fitness Courses are classified into seven fitness categories.
 Each category focuses on a different aspect of physical wellness.
 The categories are as follows:

-All Physical Activity Courses are 0.5 credits each and are ten week courses.
+All Group Fitness Courses are 0.5 credits each and are ten week courses.
 Most of the courses are transferable as physical education credits to select four year institutes.
 Registration is simple, just come to any fall or spring semester registration and sign up for a class that interests you.

-Senior citizens can only register on designated senior registration days and will not be charged for enrollment in any of the Physical Activities Courses.
+Senior citizens can only register on designated senior registration days and will not be charged for enrollment in any of the Group Fitness Courses.

-The Physical Activity Courses are services provided to you by the NCC Wellness Department.
+The Group Fitness Courses are services provided to you by the NCC Pitney Bowes Foundation Wellness Department.
 Please contact Ty Griese at firstname.lastname@example.org or 203-857-7195 for further details.